bmpi-dev/invest-alchemy/README.md

 - **Split-adjusted share prices**: Not processed in the trading ledger (including users and robots), but processed in the holding ledger calculation.

+### Robot Trader

+- About the slippage issue: Since the underlying traded are daily level ETFs, the impact of slippage issues is minimal.
+- No liquidity issues: Because simulation trading cannot know the liquidity of the transaction of the day, such as A shares max up and down the restrictions caused the inability to deal, there is a certain deviation from the actual transaction, which is also the charm of the real deal, there is a certain amount of uncertainty brought about by the change.

 ## Post

 - [Serverless应用开发小记](https://www.bmpi.dev/dev/guide-to-serverless/)